Projects Around Town

 Hitchcock

 The Town engaged the professional services of Jacunski Humes Architects for a proposal to review the current conditions of the Hitchcock Phillips House.
-This proposal and the recommendations that will result are in support efforts towards a long-term capital improvement plan for the facility.
+This proposal and the recommendations will support efforts towards a long-term capital improvement plan for the facility.

 As part of this three-phase proposal, the firm will first prepare an architectural drawing of the existing structure including the floor plans and exterior elevations.